UCSC-MedBook/data-wrangling-scripts/TPM_import/README.md

  If you have Docker access & you are know what you're doing, you can mount the output folders as a docker volume and chmod it from there.
 Example:
  `docker run --rm -it -v /path/to/original/dir/:/samples ubuntu /bin/bash` Then from the `/samples` dir, run the following: `find . -name "Hugo" -exec chmod -v g+w {} \;`

+#### Confirm that directories match sample IDs
+ * Get the directory names into samples.txt, then run this and you get "sample ID \n directory name".
+Need to upgrade this to actually diff them but can also be manually inspected.
+ * ` while read line; do head -n 1 $line/rnaseq/RSEM/Hugo/rsem.genes.norm_counts.hugo.tab | cut -f2 ; echo $line ; done < ~/samples.txt `